-Currently, in the mountain regions of the Yana, Indigirka and Kolyma rivers basins no hydrological research stations are left to perform a comprehensive study of runoff formation processes.
-Therefore, development and verification of methods for hydrological processes modeling which may successfully utilize short-term, extremely scarce data, become more of great current interest.
-The presented study has demonstrated that the Hydrograph model and its further development may become a foundation for solving scientific and practical issues in the research region.
+Currently, in the mountain regions of the Yana, Indigirka and Kolyma rivers basins, no hydrological research stations are operational to perform a comprehensive study of runoff formation processes.
+Therefore, development and verification of methods for hydrological process modeling which can successfully utilize short-term, extremely scarce data, become of greater interest.
+The study has demonstrated that the Hydrograph model and its further development may become a foundation for solving scientific and practical issues in permafrost regions.